Criteria for the absence of arbitrage in general diffusion markets: Setting and main results

-We assume that \(\Y\) is a semimartingale on \(\mathbb{B}\).\footnote{This is not automatically true in the general diffusion setting, as, for instance, if \(B\) is a Brownian motion, then $\sqrt{|B|}$ is \emph{not} a semimartingale.
-But the assumption is not restrictive, of course.
-Indeed, the semimartingale property of \(\Y\) is solely a property of the scale function \(\s\).
-For a detailed discussion we refer to \cite[Section 5]{CinJPrSha}.} Let \(\sigma \in L (\mathbb{B}, \Y)\) be a {\em non-vanishing} volatility process and set
+We also assume that \(\Y\) is a semimartingale on \(\mathbb{B}\).\footnote{This is not automatically true in the general diffusion setting, as, for instance, if \(B\) is a Brownian motion, then $\sqrt{|B|}$ is \emph{not} a semimartingale.
+From the viewpoint of mathematical finance, this assumption is very natural.
+Lastly, we stress that the semimartingale property of \(\Y\) is solely a property of the scale function \(\s\).
+For a detailed discussion we refer to \cite[Section~5]{CinJPrSha}.} Clearly, \((\mathbb{B}, \Y)\) is a financial market in the sense defined in Section~\ref{sec:no-arbitrage}, which allows us to investigate NA, NUPBR and NFLVR for this market.